software-trizzey/djazzy-vscode/README.md

 ## What is Djazzy?

 [Djazzy](https://djazzy.dev) is the open-source tool that helps Django developers write better code.
-It leverages static analysis and various IDE features to ensure your project aligns with Django best practices and conventions.
+It leverages static analysis and various IDE features to ensure your project aligns with your team's best practices and conventions.

 Djazzy helps you: